-Working memory is the conscious awareness location where information is manipulated or transformed.
+Working memory is the conscious awareness center where information is manipulated or transformed.
 Working memory is used when you recall a mental grocery list and go around the store picking up items and then visualizing crossing them off.
 Working memory is also involved if your child is asked to complete three tasks: they must plan and prioritize the tasks, execute actions to complete the task, and mentally cross those tasks off the list.

 Cognitive flexibility is the ability to apply what has been learned differently depending on the situation, as opposed to rigidly adhering to rules or previous ways of doing things.
 An adult example would be being forced to deviate from a previously established driving route home.
 A child might adapt to changing afternoon plans if a sibling becomes ill and needs to be taken to the doctor’s office.